bitpay/bitcore/README.md

 ## Documentation

-The complete docs are hosted here: [bitcore documentation](https://bitcore.io/bitcore/docs).
-There's also a [bitcore API reference](https://bitcore.io/bitcore/apiref) available generated from the JSDocs of the project.
+The complete docs are hosted here: [bitcore documentation](https://bitpay.github.io/bitcore/docs/#!index.md).
+There's also a [bitcore API reference](https://bitpay.github.io/bitcore/apiref) available generated from the JSDocs of the project, but we're still working on the quality and design of this API reference.

 ## Security